Stalled in Transition - The "638 Contract" Navajo Nation Government

 A 2024 report by the House Subcommittee on Indigenous Peoples examined BIA 638 contracting and offered a notable recommendation regarding audits.
 The report suggested that Congress consider applying a Cooperative Audit Resolution and Oversight Initiative (CAROI) system—first established by the Department of Education in 1999 and later expanded to all federal agencies—to ISDEAA contracts and compacts.

 CAROI is designed to engage all stakeholders in a cooperative audit process, producing better outcomes through collaboration rather than purely adversarial oversight.
 However, it does not currently apply explicitly to self-determination contracts or self-governance compacts, creating uncertainty for many tribes.
 Applying CAROI to the ISDEAA context could help build tribal capacity through the audit process, rather than simply penalizing noncompliance.
+See House Subcommittee on Indigenous Peoples of the United States.
+(2024).
+Advancing Tribal Self-Determination: Examining Bureau of Indian Affairs’ 638 Contracting (HHRG-118-II24)(March 6, 2024).

 Despite years of promises supporting local governance, oversight has become increasingly centralized in Window Rock.
 On December 29, 2022, the Resource and Development Committee passed RDCD-43-22, which centralized project oversight within the Division of Community Development (DCD)—a move that directly conflicts with the local autonomy promised under the Local Governance Act (Title 26).